JosephParish/JosephParish/README.md

 About me:

-- 🔭 I’m currently working on: **A FullStack Website for Research Paper Sharing and Simplification Using AI**
+- 🔭 I’m currently working on: **A FullStack Website for Documentation/Research Sharing and Simplification Using AI**

 - :computer: My dissertation is: **An Explainable AI Tool for Machine Learning and Data Analytics**